 empowering college students around the issues of STD testing and sexual health.

 Even if you are not affiliated with a college or university, you may find these success stories applicable to your organization's implementation of GYT.

 GYT Provider Resources

-to help them better serve their teen and young adult patients.
-Based on GYT’s familiarity
+The GYT website now offers resources to help healthcare providers better serve teen and young adult patients.

-STD reference guides and charts (e.g., STD basics, who should be tested for what,
+The website also features quick STD reference guides and charts (e.g., STD basics, who should be tested for what, treatment guidelines),

 Additional GYT Resources